-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION persons with regard to the processing of personal data and the free movement of such data (General Data Protection Regulation). [to be discussed further] 93.
-(40b) In order to ensure that exploitation-related information is duly provided to authors and performers also in cases where the rights have been sublicensed by the first contractor to other parties who exploit the rights, this Directive entitles authors and performers, in cases where the contractual partner has provided the information available to them, but the received information is not sufficient to assess the economic value of their rights, to request additional relevant information on the (40b) In order to ensure that exploitation-related information is duly provided to authors and performers also in cases where the rights have been sublicensed by the first contractor to other parties who exploit the rights, this Directive entitles authors and performers, in cases where the first contractual counterpart partner-has provided the information available to them, but the received information is not sufficient to assess the economic value of their rights, to request additional
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION [to be discussed further] 93.
+(40b) In order to ensure that exploitation-related information is duly provided to authors and performers also in cases where the rights have been sublicensed by the first contractor to other parties who exploit the rights, this Directive entitles authors and performers, in cases where the contractual partner has provided the information available to them, but the received information is not sufficient to assess the economic value of their rights, to request additional relevant information on the exploitation of the rights.
+This can be ensured either directly or through the contractual counterparts of authors and performers.
+Member States should have (40b) In order to ensure that exploitation-related information is duly provided to authors and performers also in cases where the rights have been sublicensed by the first contractor to other parties who exploit the rights, this Directive entitles authors and performers, in cases where the first contractual counterpart partner-has provided the information available to them, but the received information is not sufficient to assess the economic value of their rights, to request additional relevant information on the exploitation of the rights.
+This can be ensured either directly from sub-licensees or through the contractual counterparts of authors and performers.